There’s nothing like a delicious gluten free pumpkin muffin to say ‘hello Fall!’

 - In a medium bowl, add the gluten free flour mix, pumpkin pie spice, baking soda and salt.
 Mix with a whisk to combine.

 - Add the flour mixture to the pumpkin mixture all at once and mix just until combined.
-The smell of it should be starting to tempt your tastebuds.

 - Using a muffin scooper, or a large spoon, spoon the batter into the prepared muffin cups.
 As an extra touch, top each muffin with a pinch of sugar – this is not essential, but adds a nice finished look on the top.